Webreaper/Damselfly/README.md

 * Synchronisation of local images back to the server
 * If you have ideas for other features - let me know by [raising an issue](https://github.com/Webreaper/Damselfly/issues)!

-# How should we I Damselfly?
+# How should I use Damselfly?
 What's the workflow?

 The photos live in the library on the server, but whenever you want to work on a picture (e.g., in Photoshop, Digikam or your editing tool of choice) you use the Damselfly Deskop app to add the images to the basket, and choose Download => Save Locally, to sync the pictures across